José Luis Silva

 José Luis Silva Araya (born January 7, 1991) is a Chilean footballer, who plays as midfielder for Lautaro de Buin in the Segunda División Profesional de Chile.

-Career
+Club career

 He began his career in the youth system of Universidad de Chile before making his debut in the 2008 Clausura tournament against Cobresal.
 In 2009 Apertura tournament he played his second match with Universidad de Chile, scoring a goal against Cobresal.
 For the 2011 Clausura tournament he played on loan at Everton.
 For 2012 he was loaned again, this time at Rangers.

+International career

+Silva took part of the Chile squad at under-18 level at the 2009 Youth Olympic Games, where the team won the silver medal, alongside players such as Yashir Pinto, Ramsés Bustos, Juan Carlos Espinoza, Johanns Dulcien, among others.

+In 2011, he represented Chile U20 at the South American Championship.